matt01671/cotiss-project/README.md

 7 days from when you have started the project to complete it.
 Please send an email to harry.w@cotiss.com and matthew.oh@cotiss.com once you have finished.

-Please ensure you use git workflow so we can track the updates you have made.
+Please ensure you use git workflow so we can track the updates you have made and comment any assumptions you make.

+We respect your time and therefore, recommend time-boxing this exercice to four hours.

 ## Overview